bheberer/Makefile-Generator/README.md

 # Makefile-Generator

-After using C with Emacs during my systems class, a couple of friends and I thought that creating a simple Makefile generator would be a fun little side project to get done over the summer.

-To use the program, the user must type in the names of the source files they want to compile in the command line while calling generator.exe.
-The program then asks them for the name of the executable and the cflags that the user wishs to include.

-The program then goes through these source files and creates a rule for each.
-These rules contain the target for the rule as well as a linked list of dependencies.
-After creating the rule the program then goes in and looks through the lines of the source files looking for these dependencies.
-It then goes into the dependencies looking to see if they have any dependencies to account for.
-Once the dependencies are all accounted for, the rules are printed out in a proper Makefile format.

-The example Makefile included in this Repo shows an example of two different source files being used, as well as headers that also rely on other headers not included in the original source files.

-The program will spit out errors if the user doesn't input a .c file into the command line, or if one of the source files or dependencies doesn't exist in the current directory.
+IMPORTANT NOTE: For those of you who see this code, just note that I will be rewriting the entire thing in Ruby at some point in the near future.
+Besides using Ruby, the main change will be the data structure I use.
+Instead of the weird linked-list structure, I'll be using a hashmap with the keys being the names of the C sources files and the values being sets of file dependencies.

+Program that takes C source files in the command line and prints out a Makefile for them.
+Example program call: "generator hello.c goodbye.c"

+The user also has the option to use their own cflags.

+Once all of the input has been received from the user, the program will looks line by line through the source files for dependencies, and will then do the same for the dependencies themselves.